wheelerbrazeau/docs.erisindustries.com/tutorials/solidity/solidity-3.md

 ### Briefly about errors

 There is no real error handling system in Solidity (yet).
 There are no `try - catch` or `throw` statements, or something to that effect.
-A lot of operations that throw errors or exceptions in most other languages does not, like for example division by zero (check the [yellow paper](http://gavwood.com/Paper.pdf) (PDF link)).
+A lot of operations that throw errors or exceptions in most other languages do not, like for example division by zero (check the [yellow paper](http://gavwood.com/Paper.pdf) (PDF link)).

-Contract designers need to deal with errors themself.
+Contract designers need to deal with errors themselves.
 Solidity does some sanity checks on arrays and such, but will often respond simply by executing the `(STOP)` instruction.
 According to the developers, this is just put in as a placeholder until a more sophisticated error handling and recovery system is put in place.

 Being that Solidity and the EVM both are under development, I believe that sticking to a few good principles is best for now.
 I usually handle exceptions manually and keep a list of error codes that are passed back to the caller.
 This is different depending on the type of function, but generally: